-Are you trying to figure out your budget for bathroom tile?
-Or are you ready to order from our online shop but are unsure how many square feet you need?
+In every bathroom remodel project, you will eventually have to ask the question, "How much tile do I need?"
+Maybe you are trying to figure out your budget for bathroom tile.
+Or are you ready to order from our online shop but don’t know how to calculate tile needed for your bathroom?
 This blog is here to help simplify the process of measuring and calculating your tile area!

 What do I need to measure my tile area?

 - Samples of your tile (optional) Order samples here!

 How do I calculate the tile needed for my bathroom?